Skip to Content

 Local operators on the Indonesian island Komodo often supplement their income by catching hawksbills and selling them to foreign tourists.

 The hawksbill turtle has been overhunted for the pet trade, even though they don’t live long in captivity.
-They are also killed for their shells and eggs in parts of the region that still rely on traditional medicine, where hawksbill carapaces (shells) are boiled down and dried or roasted to make a powder believed to ease pain and bring good health.
+They are also killed for their shells and eggs in parts of the region that still rely on traditional medicine, where hawksbill carapaces (shells) are boiled down, dried, or roasted to make a powder believed to ease pain and bring good health.

-The hawksbill turtle has been listed as critically endangered on the IUCN Red List since 1996.
-It is illegal to catch or kill hawksbill turtles in many of their habitats throughout the world, but they are still being poached at an alarming rate.
-Many conservation efforts have started to help improve the hawksbill turtle’s numbers.
+The hawksbill turtle has been critically endangered on the IUCN Red List since 1996.
+Although it is illegal to catch or kill hawksbill turtles in many of their habitats worldwide, they are still being poached at an alarming rate.
+Many conservation efforts have started to help improve the numbers of hawksbill turtles.

-This law does not protect hawksbill turtles that live outside the U.S., but many other organizations are working towards saving hawksbill sea turtle populations.
+This law does not protect hawksbill turtles living outside the U.S., but many other organizations are working to save hawksbill sea turtle populations.

 The Turtle Conservancy, a non-profit group based in Maryland, has joined forces with the government in Costa Rica to protect hawksbills nesting along this country’s coast.
 The conservation efforts in Costa Rica were successful in the first year, and many nests were recorded.

 On July 1, 2007, more than 300 hawksbill turtle eggs hatched on that one beach alone.
-This is a great success because hawksbill turtles don’t lay a large number of eggs at one time.
-In the past, hawksbills were often seen nesting on just a few beaches with poor protection from predators.
+This is a great success because hawksbill turtles don’t lay many eggs at once.
+Historically, hawksbills were often seen nesting on just a few beaches with poor protection from predators.